1 – Have we been taught to distrust each other?

 Granted there are an abundance of trouble makers and exploitative entities that wish to take advantage of your isolated vulnerability.
 Yet if you live in a functional community, where information is readily available (free up-to-date stuff to support local awareness) can support a stronger community dynamic.

 The neurosis that stems from the news – even if we accept we are being brainwashed by the media (and joke about it) we still get sucked into it.
 Yet as people generally are being more objective and make factual based observations relying less on opinion we are more widespread becoming a better society.

-To use the local hardcopy newsletter phenomenon which has existing in thousands of communities all over the world for several centuries – sometimes the classic ideas are the best to get information out to everyone in your locale:
+Many people will understandably do a Google search for ‘volunteers in town or city of your choice’ to find something of interest to your own belief systems.
+Internet searches may be efficient and a good starting point; however to use the local hardcopy newsletters/community notice boards is just as important.
+Such phenomenon which has existing in thousands of communities all over the world for several centuries – sometimes the classic ideas are the best to get information out to everyone in your locale:

 - Community liasons

 - Schooling open/parent evenings